uns1/NeuroMetadataComparison/README.md

 ### Instructions for Windows:

 1. Install Python 3.5.2 from https://www.python.org/ftp/python/3.5.2/python-3.5.2-amd64.exe
 2. Once Python 3 has been installed, you need to install NumPy and Pandas.
-  - This can be done from the command prompt:
+This can be done from the command prompt :
     - Open the command prompt and write : **pip install numpy**
     - Open the command prompt and write : **pip install pandas**

 ### Usage
 1. Place the excel metadata file and metacompare.py in the same directory.